BlogRSS Feed

 What is meant by green logistics?

-Green logistics, or eco-logistics, is the practice of taking traditional logistics operations and making them more sustainable in reducing the environmental impact that the business causes.
+Green logistics, or eco-logistics, is the practice of taking traditional logistics operations and making them more sustainable by reducing their environmental impact.
 This can include but is not limited to the processes, systems, design, and equipment used to store and distribute merchandise.

 Is it bad for the environment to return merchandise?

-Returning merchandise only increases the amount of greenhouse gasses released into the environment.
-Still, a customer shouldn't be left with an unsatisfactory product.
+Returning merchandise only increases the amount of greenhouse gases released into the environment.
+Of course, a customer shouldn't be left with an unsatisfactory product.
 However, preventative action can minimize returns, such as more secure packaging or posting accurate sizing charts on product web pages.

 What is greenwashing?